Generic Name and Formulations:

 Potential risk of osteosarcoma.

 Confirm sufficient 25-hydroxyvitamin D stores and serum calcium >7.5mg/dL prior to initiation.
-Avoid in those with increased baseline risk of osteosarcoma (eg, Paget's disease of bone, unexplained elevations of alkaline phosphatase, pediatric and young adults with open epiphyses, hereditary disorders predisposing to osteosarcoma, history of external beam or implant radiation therapy involving the skeleton).
+Avoid in those with increased risk of osteosarcoma (eg, Paget's disease of bone, unexplained elevations of alkaline phosphatase, pediatric and young adults with open epiphyses, hereditary disorders predisposing to osteosarcoma, history of external beam or implant radiation therapy involving the skeleton).
 Measure calcium concentration every 3–7 days after starting therapy and when adjusting Natpara, active vitamin D, or calcium supplement doses; consider holding and/or reducing dose if severe hypercalcemia occurs.
+Monitor for hypocalcemia.
 Renal impairment.
 Elderly.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Multi-dose cartridges (dual-chamber)—2